Website Overlays: 5 Examples & 7 Best Practices to Enhance User Experience

-Campaigns trigger based on a user’s behavior – but what that behavior is is up to you.
-The problem here is that if you choose the wrong trigger setting, you can disrupt the customer journey and potentially annoy your customers, doing more harm than good.
+Campaigns can trigger based on website visitor behavior – but what that behavior is is up to you.
+The problem here is that if you choose the wrong trigger setting, you can disrupt the customer journey of visitors and potentially annoy them, doing more harm than good.

 In deciding who’s going to see your campaign, you need to make sure your targeting is on point, or you risk sending irrelevant messages.
-While many overlay shops will give you the basics, some of the most effective forms of targeting are based on your shopper’s in-session behavior – such as the value of their basket.
+While you may be tempted to just get something with the basics covered, some of the most effective forms of targeting are based on your shopper’s in-session behavior – such as the value of their basket.

 This is hugely valuable because it means that you can safeguard offers such as free delivery only for those shoppers for whom their purchase value will ensure you protect your margins.
 Domino’s Pizza used it to huge success in engaging the right type of visitor with the right discount incentive:

-The problem with basket-value targeting is that this requires an extra level of site mapping – something that overlay shops will rely on you to do (if they offer the functionality at all).
+The problem with basket-value targeting is that this requires an extra level of site mapping – something that not all website overlay solutions will rely on you to do (if they offer the functionality at all).

-This in mind, it’s really worthwhile digging deep into how targeting actually works out-of-the-box with overlay shops, as you’ll often find that the valuable stuff relies on more technical set-up from your side.
+With this in mind, it’s really worthwhile digging deep into what targeting is actually available to you, as you’ll often find that the valuable stuff relies on a more technical set-up from your side.

 There’s a reason that Yieldify has a Consultant team who spend their days poring over pivot tables: if you want good performance, you need to run smart tests and learn from them.

-A big part of this is the ability to A/B test your messaging and creatives – this isn’t something that every overlay shop will provide you with.
+A big part of this is the ability to A/B test your messaging and creatives – this isn’t something that all website overlay technology will provide you with.
 Without this ability, you’ll never know if you’re getting the best possible performance from your campaigns.

 Having great-looking overlay and notification campaigns is important (as we’ve said earlier) but beware of being distracted by cosmetic features that may not necessarily drive value.